rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ### Step 2: Merge feature branch to develop

 What?
 Merge?
 Obviously, you have done whatever development you need to for the feature, and now you are ready to merge.
-There's no point in putting "Step 2: Code the feature."

 Usually, to merge, you would be raising a PR and going through the entire code reviewing process with +2 upvotes minimum, but generally you will end up merging the feature branch to the develop branch.